robstoll/atrium/README.md

 </details>

 Following one more example for `inOrder` as well as a few examples for `inAnyOrder`.
-I think explanations are no longer required at this stage.
+We think explanations are no longer required at this stage.
-In case you have a question (no matter about which section), then please turn up in the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ) ([Invite yourself](http://slack.kotlinlang.org/) in case you do not have an account yet) and I happily answer your question there.
+In case you have a question (no matter about which section), then please turn up in the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ) ([Invite yourself](http://slack.kotlinlang.org/) in case you do not have an account yet) and we happily answer your question there.

 ```kotlin
 expect(listOf(1, 2, 2, 4)).contains.inOrder.only.values(1, 2, 2, 3, 4)